Consensys/doc.goquorum/docs/Concepts/Blockchain/Blockchain-comprises.md

 * Proof of Work (PoW) like that of Bitcoin, which is both time and compute intensive has blocks created by nodes called *miners*
 * Proof of Authority (PoA) involves a set of trusted nodes that validate transactions and create blocks.
-These trusted nodes are called *validators* and other nodes on the network are called *reader nodes* or *non validating nodes*
+These trusted nodes are called *validators* and other nodes on the network are called *reader nodes* or *non validating nodes*.
+It should be noted that these nodes still validate the blocks that the *validators* create, however they are not responsible for producing them.

 GoQuorum supports several PoA algorithms including QBFT, IBFT, Raft and Clique